LordOfMice/Tools/README.md

-Some of these tools were previously located at http://sweetlow.at.tut.by/ and http://sweetlow.orgfree.com/
+Some of these tools were previously located at http://sweetlow.at.tut.by/ (disfunct now) and http://sweetlow.orgfree.com/ (working, there you will find more tools and other)

 alc650 - setter, viewer and GUI analog part mixer for Realtek ALC650 AC'97 Codec. giveio client. viewer and setter can be used with any AC'97 Codec (viewer output is valid for common AC'97 registers only).